-Bachelor Minors of Wageningen University & Research are available to students from other universities, HBO students and international students.
+Bachelor's minors of Wageningen University & Research are available to students from other universities, for hbo students and for international students.

-Taking a minor does not automatically give admission to an MSc programme.
+Please note that taking a minor does not automatically give admission to an MSc programme!
 Please contact the study advisor of the MSc programme for information on pre-master programmes and minors.
 You can find the contact details of the study advisors on the websites of the MSc programmes.